Electrical Panel Schedule in Projects – 23 Important Notes you need to know

 Before telling you the answer, let us imagine that you are supervising an electrical team together.

-This team is responsible for installing the electrical containments (either embedded or exposed conduits in a specific zone, for simplicity, I will assume the area is a basement floor, and the installations will be exposed pipes).
+This team is responsible for installing electrical containment (either embedded or exposed conduits) within a specific zone.
+For simplicity, I will assume the area is a basement floor, and the installations will be exposed pipes.

-These electrical installations will surely include the electrical wiring for the lighting and small power systems.
+These electrical installations will surely include wiring for lighting and small power systems.

 You will need to install 20 lighting fixtures in the basement and ten weatherproof socket outlets.